eneroth/git-externals/README.markdown

 Git-externals is designed to integrate SVN repositories into a git project with minimal hassle or confusion.

 ## The Problem
 Working with git projects that depend on SVN repositories can be a hassle.
-Yet, SVN repositories are more useful than git submodules for numerous reasons, such as being able to check out any subfolder in the repository.
+Yet, SVN repositories are sometimes more useful than git submodules, such as when you want to be able to check out any subfolder in the repository, rather than the entire repository.

 ## The solution
 A script that makes it easy to add and use SVN repositories as a part of a git project.
 The script reads a "git externals" file and sets up SVN repositories appropriately.
 The repositories are also added to ".gitignore" in order not to get versioned by git.